grafana/grafana/docs/sources/shared/upgrade/upgrade-common-tasks.md

 ## Back up the Grafana database

+We recommend regularly backing up and testing backups of your Grafana database.
+The frequency depends on how often your Grafana data changes and the impact of losing this data.

+If you have dynamically changing data such as user accounts, dashboards or alert rules, we recommend backing up often enough to capture these changes, such as weekly, daily or hourly.
+If you make changes infrequently however, backups after each are sufficient.

-Although Grafana automatically upgrades the database on startup, we recommend that you back up your Grafana database so that you can roll back to a previous version, if required.
+Although Grafana automatically upgrades the database on startup, we recommend that you back up your Grafana database before upgrading so that you can roll back to a previous version, if required.

 ### SQLite